 Dachshunds tend to suffer from separation anxiety.
-Which means you can’t leave them alone for a long time.
+Therefore, you must not abandon them for an extended period of time.
 They don’t like being separated from the owners.

-If you leave them alone for too long, they can show their hard feelings by damaging whatever they lay their claws and teeth on, be it your carpet, your clothes or your furniture.
+If you leave them alone for too long, they may express their resentment by damaging whatever they lay their claws and teeth on, such as your carpet, clothes, or furniture.

-If you want to avoid the damage, make sure to either put the dog in a dog crate or put up some dog barriers around the zone you want it to stay inside.
+If you want to avoid the damage, keep the dog in a crate or put up some dog barriers around the area you want it to stay in.